Background

 Removing regulatory barriers

-- utilizing inclusionary zoning to require developers of market-rate housing to set aside a portion of the units for people with low and moderate incomes; and
+• requiring developers of market-rate housing to set aside a portion of the units for people with low and moderate incomes (known as inclusionary zoning), and

-- eliminating or reducing parking requirements, especially in areas that are walkable or well-served by public transportation (see also Parking).
+• eliminating or reducing parking requirements, especially in areas that are walkable or well-served by public transportation (see also the section on Parking in Chapter 13, Livable Communities).

 Encouraging innovation